bioimagesuiteweb/bisweb-manual/docs/README.md

 The application consists of the following parts:

 * A. The Menu Bar -- this provides access to all algorithmic functionality in the application.
-    * `Image` -- functionality for loading and saving the underlay anatomical image
+    * `File` -- functionality for loading and saving the underlay anatomical image
     * `Overlay` -- functionality for loading and saving (and clearing) the overlay functional image.
     * `Edit' -- typically contains Undo and Redo functionality for image manipulation operations and tools to move images from overlay to image etc.
     * `Image Processing` -- this contains the image processing tools.
     * `Segmentation` -- this contains more modules to perform image segmentation.
 In the `Dual Viewer` application there is also a `Registration` menu that contains the image registration tools.
-    * `Display` -- in this single viewer, this simply has an option to display information about the currently display image.
-In the `Dual Viewer` application there are additional options to set the relative size of the two viewers.
     * `Help` -- this contains the usual `About this Application` option plus options for setting user preferences.

 * B. The Viewer (one application has two viewers).
 This can display the two images in either single slice or three-linked slice views.
 There is also a viewer component (see `Overlay Tool`) which displays multiple parallel sections of the same image.
+The orange arrows next to each slice view allow you to increment or decrement that slice as desired.
+If the image is '4D' movie controls will appear at the bottom of the screen.

 * C. The image information under the cursor.
 As you click in the image, the current coordinates (i,j,k) of the image and the current intensity of the image (and the overlay if present) are shown here.